Tomato6966/Musicium/README.md

 - in `./botconfig/embed.json` Adjust the EMBED SETTINGS

+- in `./dashboard/settings.json` Adjust the parameters!

+    - `dpkg-reconfigure locales` --> To change the server language to XXXX (on debian)

 - `npm install` to Install the depedences

 - `node .` to start the Bot